Hire in Poland

 Working overtime is allowed in two situations only:

-- if overtime work is necessary to conduct a rescue operation in order to protect human life or health, to protect property or to protect the environment.
+- if overtime work is necessary to conduct a rescue operation in order to protect human life or health, to protect the property or to protect the environment.

 Health and Safety in the Workplace